 Drawing her shawl closer, she caressed the little one.
 You’d be in my arms sooner than you know, my love.
 And I’ll protect you from all harm, all sorrow.
 Imagining the bundle of joy upon her arms soon, Meera’s heart sang a tune, the hum burst forth into her lips and she smiled, dimpling with subtle joy.

 Nakul, at the edge of the balcony, with two cups of tea, watched Meera smile, and silently promised to himself.
 And I will protect you both from all harm, all sorrow.
 I promise.

 Here’s your tea, he chimed as he sat in the erstwhile empty cane chair beside Meera, reaching for her hands, caressing them.
 Just like old times, he claimed.
 Like old times, echoed Meera.
 And the little one jumped joyously!

 This post has been long due for I have been straddling between a happier ending or a melancholic one, quite a reflection of my mind.
-I am uncertain if this is the end, if yes than I end the story here.
-If not, I shall continue to end it sooner.
-Do let me know!
+And fot am uncertain if this is the end, if yes than I end the story

 And here are the links to the previous parts,